 In a similar way to car insurance, each taxi insurance policy can vary depending on the vehicle and the insurance provider.
-Therefore, it is important that taxi drivers have a basic understanding of taxi insurance as they search for a policy.
-However, for those that are unsure, you will have the opportunity to discuss your exact requirements with a specialist insurance provider.
+Therefore, it is important that taxi drivers have a basic understanding of taxi insurance as they search for a policy, which may seem particularly daunting for new taxi badge holders.
+However, for those that are unsure, you will have the opportunity to discuss your exact requirements with a specialist insurance provider when you get a quote through us.
 They are best placed to advise on what type of insurance you will need.

 Taxi insurance does exactly what is says on the tin; it covers any vehicles used as a public or private hire taxi.
 Seasoned drivers may very well be familiar with the three main types of car insurance available, and these types are the same for taxis.

 Third Party Only (TPO) insurance is the minimum insurance required by law and works the same for cars and taxis.
 The policy covers all third-party liabilities should an accident occur.
 The policy can also be extended to include fire and theft (TPFT), which provides the same protection as TPO, but adds fire damage and theft to the cover.

 Comprehensive taxi insurance offers the same as TPFT but includes protection for you and your vehicle with the most complete level of cover.

 Anything from a small chip that needs filling to large fractures and full windscreen replacements are all usually covered in both car and taxi insurance.

 Even if you are a registered taxi driver, your insurance can also cover your vehicle for personal use as well as for work.
 This means your vehicle would still be covered for any social, domestic and pleasure purposes outside of work time.